3Hren/blackhole/doc/sink-files.md

 BH_LOG(log, severity, "trace message")("log_event_attribute", "trace");
 ```

-Using placeholders is not necessary, so if you want to write all logs in one file (say, blackhole.log), just don't use them.
+Using of placeholders is not necessary, so if you want to write all logs in one file (say, blackhole.log), just don't use them.

 ###Rotation
 Here come several rotation options, that determines file rotation settings.
-If something defined in this section, Blackhole will create files sink with rotation support, otherwise without one.
+If something defined in this section, Blackhole will create `files` sink with rotation support, otherwise without one.

 * Option `pattern` specifies pattern for backup files.
 Any name can be used here, if you want to keep your backup names differently than the active file name.
 For convenience the next placeholders can be also used:
     * Filename `%(filename)s` placeholder substitutes active file name.